stardust-enterprises/xconfig/spec/README.md

 The middle-end is the part of the configuration that is programmer-interactable.
 It is the part that allows for configuration declaration and (sometimes) validation.

 A middle-end service can be seen as a collection of middle serializers, paired with frontend-facing instructions, such as rendering styles or dependency information.

+**writing note**: This means that color can = 3 ints basically

+### Middle-end flow

+The middle-end service will provide proxy methods to the backend service(s) for easier access for developers.